Buying a house is one of the most significant decisions you’ll ever make, and it’s not something to take lightly.

 - Mortgage Terms: Compare fixed-rate vs. adjustable-rate mortgages.
 Understand the implications of each on your long-term finances.

-- Down Payment Strategies: Can you afford a 20% down payment to avoid CMHC mortgage insurance?
-If not, explore low-down-payment loan options.
+- Down Payment Strategies: Can you afford a 20% down payment to avoid paying for mandatory mortgage loan insurance (provided by CMHC, Sagen, or Canada Guaranty)?
+If not, explore low-down-payment loan options (speak with a mortgage specialist).

 - Emergency Fund: Ensure that you have savings set aside for unexpected expenses like major repairs or, worse, a job loss.